Bishōjo Senshi Sailor Moon S: Jōgai Rantō!? Shuyaku Sōdatsusen: Development and release

 Bishōjo Senshi Sailor Moon S: Jōgai Rantō!?
 Shuyaku Sōdatsusen was developed during the boom of fighting games after Street Fighter II's launch.
-The game was both the first full-fledged fighting game in the Sailor Moon franchise and the first fighting title developed by Arc System Works, who had previously ported arcade games such as Double Dragon and Vigilante for the Sega Master System as well as Bishōjo Senshi Sailor Moon for the Sega Mega Drive.
+The game was both the first full-fledged fighting game in the Sailor Moon franchise and the first fighting title developed by Arc System Works, who had previously ported arcade games such as Double Dragon and Vigilante for the Master System as well as Bishōjo Senshi Sailor Moon for the Mega Drive.
 BlazBlue producer Kazuto Sekine briefly recounted the project's development process from first-hand accounts of both Arc System Works CEO Minoru Kidooka and Guilty Gear creator Daisuke Ishiwatari in a panel at Evo 2018, stating that grappling characters were becoming popular at the time and one of the programmers insisted on writing an algorithm system to make AI-controlled opponents feel "human-like" while Ishiwatari worked on the game as part-timer, testing characters using the newly-developed algorithm.
 Arc System Works would later go on to develop fighting games such as the Guilty Gear and BlazBlue franchises, as well as Dragon Ball FighterZ.

 Bishōjo Senshi Sailor Moon S: Jōgai Rantō!?
-Shuyaku Sōdatsusen was first released in Japan by Angel for the Super Famicom on 16 December 1994, two months before Sailor Moon S finished airing in the region.
+Shuyaku Sōdatsusen was first released in Japan by Angel for the Super Famicom on 16 December 1994.
 The Sailor Moon franchise has a much larger audience in Japan than in America, which is the likely reason why the game was not released outside of Japan.
 On 29 March 1996, an updated version co-developed by Make Software and Monolith Corp. based on Sailor Moon SuperS titled Bishōjo Senshi Sailor Moon SuperS: Zenin Sanka!!
 Shuyaku Sōdatsusen was published by Angel, featuring the addition of Sailor Saturn as a playable character.
 Prior to launch, Sailor Moon SuperS was showcased to attendees of Shoshinkai 1995 and was initially slated for a February 1996 release date.